 You have done it, your game is finished and it’s ready to be released to the world.
 However, before launching your title, it’s wise for you to also invest in a marketing plan.
-This will, most likely, be a lot of time and money invested in your marketing plan because it’s crucial that your game reaches the right audience.
-With trailers, press kits, outreach, influencer marketing, and other endeavors on your plan the first step is to ensure that you are aiming for the right target audience.
+This will, most likely, be a lot of time and money invested in your marketing plan because it’s crucial that your game reaches the right audience once you publish.
+With trailers, press kits, outreach, influencer marketing, and other endeavors in your plan the first step is to ensure that you are aiming for the right target audience.

 Time well spent when you know your target audience

 Marketing any game is a time-consuming process but it all begins with the outline of your game’s target audience.
 Before launching the title, take the time to make an educated guess about what kinds of gamers will indulge in your title.
 Starting here, you can choose where to spend your time and money most effectively.

 For example, if your audience is known to be shooter fans then you will need to go to where shooter fans discuss games.
 If your audience is on Reddit, Facebook, or Twitter then that is where you should begin your market research.
 Be sure not to create too much of a hyper-target, as the difference between all shooters and WWII shooters is enough to cost your marketing campaign a chunk of its budget.